j-wyllie/Machine-Learning-A-Z/README.md

 # Machine-Learning-A-Z

+Udemy course I completed in the Summer of 2018.
-Udemy course covering how to make use of:
+Covers how to make use of:

 REGRESSION:
 - Simple Linear Regression